 One patient, one product.
 The successful on-time delivery of cell and gene therapies isn’t just good business—it’s a matter of survival for patients.
 When there’s no room for mistakes, an advanced approach is needed to overcome supply chain disruptions that create barriers to successful on-time delivery.

 Severe weather, customs complexities and flight delays are three of the most prevalent barriers to the successful shipment of cell and gene therapies.
 Developing robust contingency plans and building key relationships in advance of these unavoidable challenges is essential to mitigating risk and variability within the supply chain.

 The risk of inclement weather is a constant concern when developing delivery plans.
 This is especially true when managing shipments across vast distances where diverse geography creates a large amount of regional weather variability.
 Developing relationships with emergency preparedness teams at all levels of government is critical.
 Connections to government agencies, access to chartered forms of transport and a robust business continuity team are also worth considering when designing your custom logistics solution to overcome supply chain barriers.

 Stories from the field:

 It was collection day for a Connecticut-based donor.
 Unfortunately, they were also snowed-in, due to an epic nor’easter that had dumped a whole season’s worth of snow on the region during a single storm.
 There was no hope of the donor making it out on the road in order to drive to the collection site.
-Our Be The Match BioTherapies® logistics team contacted Connecticut state patrol, and shortly thereafter a snowmobile was outside the donor’s house, ready to deliver the courier to the distant cleared road and on the way to the collection site.
+Our Be The Match BioTherapies® logistics team contacted Connecticut state patrol, and shortly thereafter a snowmobile was outside the donor’s house, ready to deliver the donor to the distant cleared road and on the way to the collection site.
 The donation was completed successfully, despite the snow.

 The complexity of customs and border laws for the clearance of cellular cargo is another risk to timely delivery.
 Specialized knowledge around international transport and continual relationship-building with government agencies will be key when designing your logistics solution.
 To solve for delays at borders, relationships with U.S. Customs and Border Protection, the Food and Drug Administration, and the Transportation Security Administration are essential for re-routing or expediting shipments.

 Stories from the field: